FeatherCoin/Feathercoin/doc/README.md

     sudo apt-get update
     sudo apt-get install libzxing

+Copy the zxing headers directory back to Feathercoin source.

+From:
+    /usr/include/zxing

+To:
+    ~/Feathercoin/src/zxing

 ### If PPA or .deb does not work, compile the zxing libraries yourself, download the sources from github.com.